coordnet/coordnet/README.md

 In addition to the keys mentioned in the [Environment](#environment) section, the following settings are required:

-- PostgreSQL database settings: When not using the Docker Compose file, these must be either set by using the `DATABASE_URL` environment variable or by setting the individual settings (`POSTGRES_DB`, `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_HOST`, `POSTGRES_PORT`).
+- PostgreSQL database settings: When not using the docker compose file, these must be either set by using the `DATABASE_URL` environment variable or by setting the individual settings (`POSTGRES_DB`, `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_HOST`, `POSTGRES_PORT`).
 - Message queue settings: The project uses Celery for asynchronous tasks.
-When not using Docker compose the message broker settings must be set using the `CELERY_BROKER_URL` environment variable or the default `REDIS_URL` setting is being used.
+When not using docker compose the message broker settings must be set using the `CELERY_BROKER_URL` environment variable or the default `REDIS_URL` setting is being used.
 See the [celery docs](https://docs.celeryq.dev/en/stable/userguide/configuration.html#std:setting-broker_url)